lomar92/vault-count-average/README.md

 ## Custom Quarterly Assignment

-You can customize the quarterly assignment by modifying the following section in the script:
+You can customize the quarterly assignment by modifying the following section in the script.
+This is the case if you output the json from the billing start until the current month or previous completed month based on start_date and end_date:

 ```python
 # Custom quarterly assignment